Your £20,000 ISA annual allowance will reset come April so it's a good time to find the best stocks and shares ISA account out there.

 And the same applies to the assets we put in our ISA accounts.
 Some of us would rather outsource it all to a professional and some of us can think of nothing better than doing it all ourselves.
 The good thing is there’s a way to invest for everyone.

-Robo-advisers often have a range of ready-made portfolios to choose from, based on the level of investment risk you want to take.
+Robo-advisers often have a wide range of ready-made portfolios to choose from, based on the level of investment risk you want to take.
 Generally, these portfolios are full of exchange-traded funds (ETFs) tracking global markets.

 If you still fancy some ready-made options but would like a bit more choice between investment styles and the overall mix of assets, a bigger range of collective investments like ETFs and investment trusts might be attractive.

 As a reminder of the difference between the two, an investment trust (or investment company) is a basket of shares chosen by a manager, and listed on the stock exchange for you to buy and sell.
+They're the person at the helm calling the shots and making the investment decisions on behalf of the trust.

 The trust’s manager aims to beat their chosen benchmark index by selectively choosing stocks, as opposed to an ETF which aims to match the market’s performance.